perfect for coffee lovers

 Panna Cotta is one of the most famous and traditional Italian desserts, especially in the northern Italian region of Piedmont, where it is believed to have been invented.
 The sweet, silky pudding-like dessert has never been mentioned in a cookbook before the 1960s, but has since gained worldwide recognition and can be found in nearly every traditional Italian restaurant.

 Even though Panna Cotta means "cooked milk" in Italian, the main ingredients of cream, sugar, milk, vanilla and gelatin, are heated just enough to dissolve.
 To get the pudding-like consistency, it must be refrigerated for a minimum of 4 hours or overnight.
-Making it a perfect dessert to prepare in advance, when you are receiving several guests.
+Making it a perfect dessert to prepare in advance, when you are expecting several guests.

 Since the basic recipe is fairly simple, there is a great number of delicious recipe variations for panna cotta.
 Whether fresh fruit, creamy caramel sauces, sweet vanilla or dark chocolate, panna cotta tastes amazing in all variations and flavors.
 Give it a try or check out our recipe for the Affogato Panna Cotta.

 A little coffee is all you need to turn a regular Panna Cotta into an Affogato Panna Cotta.
 For this recipe though, we'll be adding a few extra ingredients like chocolate and amaretto liqueur to make it extra delicious.